starfrich/zama-hello-world/docs/tutorial/02-environment-setup.md

 Expected output for tests:
 ```
-✓ Should deploy and initialize correctly
+✓ encrypted count should be initialized to zero after deployment
-✓ Should increment counter
+✓ increment the counter by 1
-✓ Should decrypt counter for owner
+✓ decrement the counter by 1

+3 passing
+1 pending
 ```

+**Note:** The message "This hardhat test suite can only run on Sepolia Testnet" indicates that some tests are specifically designed for Sepolia testnet.
+The local mock tests should all pass successfully as shown above.

 ### Test Frontend Setup